dmleong/manager-resources/README.md

 ## Expenses and Requests

 I prefer to be asked about days off.
-And please ask about expenses that seem out of the ordinary (ie- expensive or not easily/recognizably related to work). (shamelessly lifted from @ashren's README)
+And please ask about expenses that seem out of the ordinary (ie- expensive or not easily/recognizably related to work). (shamelessly lifted from @asheren's README)

 # Meetings